 grant_single_labels|admissibility

-- Business must be a small or medium-sized enterprise with 500 or fewer full-time equivalents
+- The business must be a small or medium-sized enterprise with 500 or fewer full-time equivalents.

-- Business must be ready to enhance innovation capacity and willing to partner with NRC IRAP
+- The business should be ready to enhance its innovation capacity and willing to partner with NRC IRAP.

 grant_eligibility_criteria|who_can_apply